Key Sections of this Blog

 --region us-east-1

-# Add a data source and start ingestion
+# Add data source and start ingestion

 aws bedrock-agent create-data-source \

---name s3-docs \
+--knowledge-base-id <KB_ID> --name s3-docs \

 --data-source-configuration file://kb-datasource.json \

-# Create a prompt with a variant (includes model + template + inference config)
+# Create a prompt with a variant

 aws bedrock-agent create-prompt \

---name "cs-faq" \
+--name "cs-faq" --default-variant "v1" \

---variants file://prompt-variant.json \
+--variants file://prompt-variant.json --region us-east-13.4 Flows

-# Create a Flow (from a JSON definition)
+# Create a Flow

 aws bedrock-agent create-flow \